ibm-cloud-docs/key-protect/retrieve-access-token.md

 # Retrieving an access token
 {: #retrieve-access-token}

-Get started with the {{site.data.keyword.keymanagementservicelong}} APIs by using authenticating your requests to the service with an {{site.data.keyword.iamlong}} (IAM) access token.
+Get started with the {{site.data.keyword.keymanagementservicelong}} APIs by authenticating your requests to the service with an {{site.data.keyword.iamlong}} (IAM) access token.
 {: shortdesc}

 ## Retrieving an access token with the CLI